jillesvangurp/kotlin4example/README.md

 for documenting projects.
 Having working code in your documentation, ensures that the examples you include are correct and always up to date.
 And making it easy to include examples with your code lowers the barrier for writing good documentation.

+This library is intended for anyone that publishes some kind of Kotlin library or code and wants to document their code using Markdown files that contain working examples.

 ## Get started

 Add the dependency to your project and start writing some documentation.
 See below for some examples.